Every windows 10 users must know about Windows Event Viewer or Windows event logs.

 Every Time we logged in our computer, open or close any application or even faced any error, each and every event is recorded by our operating system as event log in the form of errors, information, and warning messages in XML file format.

-Whether we logged as administrator, username or even guest, windows event viewer will note each of our activity in a separate log to show all activity performed on windows.
+Whether we logged as an administrator, username or even guest, windows event viewer will note each of our activities in a separate log to show all activity performed on windows.

 How to Access Windows Event Viewer in Windows 10:

-In order to use windows event viewer, we must know the ways to access it to see all activities performed.
+In order to use this function, we must know the ways to access it to see all activities performed.